robur-coop/utcp/README.md

 In contrast to above specifications, the state transition diagram is different in this implementation.
-The reason is that not the full Unix sockets API is implemented, especially listening sockets are treat specially instead of being fused into the state machine (each (passive) connection starts in the SYN_RECEIVED state, there is no LISTEN state).
+The reason is that not the full Unix sockets API is implemented, especially listening sockets are treat specially instead of being fused into the state machine: each (passive) connection starts in the SYN_RECEIVED state, there is no LISTEN state.
 There is also no CLOSED state - a connection which would end up in this state is directly dropped.

 TODO: Features included in this implementation that have been specified in later RFCs: